janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/22293adc-98b2-42ba-932e-e565867b7862)

-The same beam.py, we tested in the shell can be used for both Composer 1 and Composer 2, however, you can also try to change these lines in the code:
+The same `beam.py`, tested in the shell, can be used for both Composer 1 and Composer 2.
+However, you can also try modifying these lines in the code:

 ```python
 #Pipeline options